-Spaghetti Squash Vermicelli Chicken Biryani – lower in calories and carbohydrates, high in protein, healthy fats, classic Indian flavor and with a delightful taste and texture.
+Spaghetti squash with chicken – lower in calories and carbohydrates, high in protein, healthy fats, aromatic flavors and with a delightful taste and texture.

-The resulting concoction – this Spaghetti Squash Vermicelli Chicken Biryani – has 30% less carbohydrates and 20% less calories for the same gastronomic experience.
+The resulting concoction – this Spaghetti Squash Chicken Pasta – has 30% less carbohydrates and 20% less calories for the same gastronomic experience.
 You can of course, use all of spaghetti squash instead of vermicelli for a further reduction.

 But you must be cognizant of the fact that, although this is a great textural substitute for noodle style pasta, it still does not taste exactly like the “real” pasta.
 For most people though, the amount of substitution I have used will deliver the suitable taste and nutrition results.

 Spaghetti squash is a variety of winter squash with pale yellow flesh, which yields noodle like strands once it is cooked.
 But it is a lot lower in carbohydrates and calories than the comparable variety of pasta.

 One cup of cooked spaghetti squash provides approximately 42 calories and 10 grams carbohydrate compared to cooked spaghetti which provides 220 calories and 43 grams carbohydrates.